A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 The syntactic requirements for a signal name depend on how you use the name.
 The most common cases are:

 The signal name can resolve to a

-starts with an alphabetic character, followed by alphanumeric or underscore
+alphabetic character, followed by alphanumeric or

 The signal has a name so the signal can be identified and referenced by name in a data log.
 (See Export Signal Data Using Signal Logging.)
 Such a signal name can contain space and newline characters.
 These characters can improve readability but sometimes require special handling techniques, as described in Handling Spaces and Newlines in Logged Names